dankamongmen/notcurses/doc/man/man1/ncplayer.1.md

 **-k**: Inhibit use of the alternate screen.
 Necessary if you want the output left on your terminal after the program exits.

-**-q**: Don't print frame/timing information along the top of the screen.
+**-q**: Print neither frame/timing information along the top of the screen, nor the output summary on exit.

 **-V**: Print the program name and version, and exit with success.